 I was expecting it to be an open space restaurant bar like in the Valentine’s Day song of the famous Vietnamese singer Đức Phúc but it seems like this one was located in the hotel section of Lotte Center.
 But this is the top of Hanoi Restaurant.

-In the mall area was the Sky Lotte Observation Deck which was the last floor of the building with the shopping center.
+In the mall area was the SkyLotte Observation Deck, which was on the last floor of the building with the shopping center.
 We’ll see in this review if it’s worth the value and your time.